Sickle Cell Disease | Symptoms & Causes

 - Eye and retinal damage

-What causes sickle cell disease in children?
+What causes sickle cell disease in newborns?

 The following are the most common ways a child can develop sickle cell disease: